-Gain on sale in 2017 relates to the sale of an outparcel building adjacent to Camp Hill, located in Camp Hill, Pennsylvania on February 1, 2017.
+Gain on sale in 2017 relates to the sale of an outparcel building adjacent to Camp Hill, located in Camp Hill, Pennsylvania.

-Impairment charges in 2017 relate to Fredericksburg Way, located in Fredericksburg, Virginia, which was sold on December 29, 2017.
-Impairment charges in 2016 relate to Upland Square, located in Pottstown, Pennsylvania, which was sold on November 2, 2016.
+Impairment charges in 2017 relate to Fredericksburg Way, located in Fredericksburg, Virginia.
+Impairment charges in 2016 relate to Upland Square, located in Pottstown, Pennsylvania.